annaesvensson/yellow-help/yellow-task-list.md

 - [ ] Updated website, Swedish translation for missing help pages.
 Better multi language documentation.
 - [ ] Tested performance with thousands of content files.
 For people who make large websites.

+## How to contribute

+We appreciate contributions by developers, designers and translators.
+We organise our work around talented and motivated people who have a genuine interest in working together with us.
+Datenstrom Yellow is open source.
+At the heart of open source is the idea that we make better software together.
+Do you want to contribute?
+Improve code and documentation.

 ## How to improve code

 You can find core functionality in the [core](https://github.com/annaesvensson/yellow-core) and everything else in [extensions](https://datenstrom.se/yellow/extensions/).
 Imagine what the user wants to do and what would make their life easier.
 Ask yourself, do I need this, do I want this, can I make this better?
 Remember to focus on people.
 Not on technical details and lots of features.
 For experienced developers there's a [style guide](https://github.com/annaesvensson/yellow-help/blob/main/yellow-style-guide.md).
 Did you improve code?
 You have three options.
 The first option is to fork the relevant repository and send a pull request to the developer, it may or may not be accepted.
-The second option is to give product feedback on the official website.
-The third option is to [make a new extension](https://github.com/annaesvensson/yellow-maintain) with the modified code.
+The second option is to [give product feedback on the official website](https://datenstrom.se/support/).
+The third option is to [make a new extension with the modified code](https://github.com/annaesvensson/yellow-maintain).

 ## How to improve documentation

 You can find basic documentation in the [help](https://github.com/annaesvensson/yellow-help) and more detailed documentation in [extensions](https://datenstrom.se/yellow/extensions/).
 Imagine what the user wants to do and what would make their life easier.
 Review the documentation from the perspective of the user.
-As a general rule, the documentation should consist of several sections, include examples that users can copy/paste and be written in an easy-to-understand language.
+As a general rule, the documentation should consist of several sections, include examples that users can copy/paste, explain settings that users can customise and be written in an easy-to-understand language.
 For experienced writers there's a [style guide](https://github.com/annaesvensson/yellow-help/blob/main/yellow-style-guide.md).
 Did you improve documentation?
 Fork the relevant repository send a pull request to the developer.

-## How to contribute

-We appreciate contributions by developers, designers and translators.
-We organise our work around talented and motivated people who have a genuine interest in working together with us.
-Datenstrom Yellow is open source.
-At the heart of open source is the idea that we make better software together.
-Do you want to contribute?
-Make a small website, improve code and documentation.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).